daattali/beautiful-jekyll/_posts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 On a dual socket server you also have the possibility to use all the memory and PCI slots, which is not true on a single socket server.
 Fair enough, one point for dual socket.

-**Outcome Scenario A: Dual socket suits small environments better (as long as other socket based licensed software isn't added).**
+**Outcome scenario small environment: DUAL SOCKET WINS** (as long as other socket based licensed software isn't added)

 ## Scenario B